-I remember when I first started our home renovation blog, North Country Nest, and I would spend hours and hours redoing the logo and making tweaks to the website.
+When I first started our home renovation blog, North Country Nest, I would spend hours and hours redoing the logo and making tweaks to the website.
 I would then head over to my favorite bloggers’ websites and eventually find myself back to the drawing board with our own visuals.
 The ‘big’ bloggers, the ones who were doing it full-time, had this look and style and feel that was just next level.
-And, as a newbie, that look and style and feel was what I wanted.
+And as a newbie, that look and style and feel was what I wanted.

 I would ask myself again and again, “How do I create THAT?”